 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you are using sirolimus (Rapamune®) together with this medicine, it is recommended to use sirolimus 4 hours after receiving cyclosporine.
+- If you are using sirolimus, take it 4 hours after you receive cyclosporine.

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.